athena-labz/athena/README.md

 **TODO:** If a user loses collateral, wouldn't he need to be automatically expelled, since he doesn't have sufficent collateral anymore?
 This doesn't look ideal.

+##### [Gabriele] when collateral is staked at account registration the amount is set to be sufficiently high, e.g. 200 ADA. if a contract requires a higher amount, say 500 ADA, the user / publisher need to add 500 ADA -> 700 ADA stacked, before signing a contract

 ##### Signautre
 Must be signed by the judge responsible for this accusation.